480 Prospect St, Norwell, MA 02061, USA

 Land and water creatures abound in the park.
-Common species include: muskrat, raccoon, cottontail rabbit, skunk, painted turtle, bullfrog, coyote, deer, bobcat, fisher cat, red & grey fox, yellow spotted salamander, yellow spotted turtle, box turtle, woodcock, bass, pickerel and sunfish.
-There are over 250 bird species in the park, including: blue jay, great blue heron, goss hawk, red tail hawk, yellow warbler, ruffed grouse, and quail.
+Common species include: muskrat, raccoon, cottontail rabbit, skunk, painted turtle, bullfrog, coyote, deer, bobcat, fisher cat, red & grey fox, yellow spotted salamander, yellow spotted turtle, and box turtle.
+There are over 250 bird species in the park, including: blue jay, great blue heron, gosshawk, red tail hawk, woodcock, yellow warbler, ruffed grouse, and quail.
 Fish commonly found in the 136-acre Aaron River Reservoir include bass, pickerel, sunfish, and perch.

 The Aaron River finds its source within Wompatuck State Park and flows northeast to the Aaron River Reservoir.
 The dam that holds the reservoir in place was constructed from 1976-1978.
 Below the dam, the river continues to flow through Cohasset.
 It joins with Brass Kettle Brook and eventually empties into the Gulf River in North Scituate.
 The Gulf River flows into the ocean at Cohasset Harbor.